reazahmed-de/reazahmed-de/README.md

 # 💫 About Me:
-I'm an international student in Germany, loves playing with tech tools and AI as a business student, I just map complex tech workflows for fun just to understand them. ;) currently testing out different ai tools to learn and grow in this ai market.
+Hey there 👋
+I’m an international business student in Germany who enjoys “playing” with tech tools and AI.

+I map complex workflows for fun (yes, really 😉) just to understand how things work under the hood.
+Right now, I’m testing different AI tools, learning fast, and exploring how this AI wave is shaping the future.

+Think of me as someone who loves connecting dots between business ideas and technical systems.

+Always curious.
+Always learning.

 ## 🌐 Socials: